DirectoryTree/LdapRecord-Laravel/readme.md

 - **Easily Import & Synchronize LDAP users.** Users can be imported into your database upon first login, or you can import your entire directory via a simple [command](https://ldaprecord.com/docs/laravel/auth/importing): `php artisan ldap:import`.

+-- **Multi-Domain Support.** Authenticate users from as many LDAP domains as you'd like.
+Support comes [out of the box](https://ldaprecord.com/docs/laravel/auth/multi-domain).

 - **Eloquent Query Builder.** Search for LDAP records with a [fluent and easy to use interface](https://ldaprecord.com/docs/searching) you're used to.
 You'll feel right at home.

 - **Active Record LDAP Models.** LDAP records are returned as [individual models](https://ldaprecord.com/docs/models).
 Easily create